ReidsGuides.com

 Most buses have either a live guide or recorded commentary available in a dozen languages.

-Your own budget tour
+Your own budget city bus tour

 Escorted daytrips